Quickback Docs

 Database Schema

-• Drizzle sqliteTable() / pgTable() + defineTable() — interop with existing Drizzle code.
-Use when you're bringing an existing schema forward or want dialect-specific column options.
+• Drizzle sqliteTable() / pgTable() + defineTable() — interop for bringing an existing Drizzle schema forward, or for dialect-specific column options.

 feature() — the one-call form (default)